High Holidays 2022

 NOTE: If borrowing a mahzor from the shul, please return it at the end of each day.

-Kippot & Tallit: As a sign of respect for our sacred space, we ask that all guests, Jewish and not Jewish, wear kippot throughout their visit to the synagogue.
+Kippot & Tallit: As a sign of respect for our sacred space, we ask that kippot are worn at all times in the synagogue.
 Though this custom is traditionally observed by men, we encourage women to do so as well.
 All men and women must have their heads covered when ascending the bimah.
 Jewish men and women over the age of bar/bat mitzvah are strongly encouraged to wear a tallit as well.
 Extra tallitot and kippot are available at the door.

 Sanctuary Etiquette